 - Return to the oven and bake until warmed through and the cheese is slightly browned.

 Store leftover Eggplant Parmesan in an airtight container for up to 3 days in the refrigerator.
-Reheat in a 350 degree F oven for 20 minutes, or until warm.
+Reheat in a 350-degree F oven for 20 minutes, or until warm.
+Don't be tempted to reheat in the microwave, as that will cause the breading to become soggy.

 More Low-Carb Recipes